 I have shown his allegations to be false.

-He seems to ignore my strengths and to twist positives into negatives.
+He seemed to ignore my strengths and to twist positives into negatives.
 This has been done to other teachers as well.
 For example, a teacher had his strengths spun into problems, partly because they were weak spots for the principal- the principal who was not good on computers criticized his use of computers, etc.

-I am on sick leave.
+I have been on sick leave.